 Fully funding the 317 program is the best way to preserve and expand access to crucial vaccines for the most vulnerable.

-Authorized under Section 317 of the Public Health Service Act, federal funding for the 317 grant program was launched in 1963.
-Forty-two years later, in 2005, CDC awarded $431 million in federal grants to state, local, and territorial public health agencies for program operations and vaccine purchase.
-Currently there are 64 grantees: all 50 states, six large cities, and eight territories and former territories.
+Authorized under Section 317 of the Public Health Service Act, Congress launched federal funding for the 317 program in 1963.
+Fifty-eight years later, the Centers for Disease Control and Prevention (CDC) awarded nearly $531 million in federal grants to state, local, and territorial public health agencies to support program operations and vaccine purchases.
+Currently, the program funds 64 grantees: all 50 states, six large cities, and eight territories and former territories.

 The 317 program works to ensure that children, adolescents, and adults receive appropriate immunizations by partnering with healthcare providers in the public and private sectors.
 The majority of the program’s funding supports foundational functions such as vaccine effectiveness studies, immunization registries, disease surveillance, outbreak detection and response, vaccine coverage assessment, and vaccine safety and provider education programming.
 A smaller portion of the program’s resources supports vaccine purchases for adult immunization initiatives.
 Strong immunization infrastructure ensures optimal coverage with routinely recommended vaccines.